LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 ## Show Activity

-Now that we have a list of activities, we can show the activity.
-We will make clickable images and names.
+Now that we have the list of activities, we can make images and titles clickable to show the detail page for the activity.
 But first, we need a Controller and Route.

 ```sh
 php artisan make:controller ActivityController